 Quickly the desire to formalize their arrangement grew.
 A few friends who had the same vision came together with Cathy and Diane to begin the process.
 The name Home of Grace Care Centre, used by Edina herself, was chosen for the name of the Canadian nonprofit corporation that they established.

-In early 2013, Home of Grace Care Centre (in Kenya) became an agent of Speroway, a Canadian charity based in Burlington, Ontario.
+In early 2013, Home of Grace Care Centre (in Kenya) became a project of Speroway, a Canadian charity based in Burlington, Ontario.
 This allows for charitable tax receipts to be issued to Canadian donors.
 Home of Grace Care Centre Inc. (in Canada) continues to be the principle advocacy and fundraising body.

 By August 2015, Edina had decided that she was ready to explore new opportunities and resigned from Home of Grace.
 The orphanage is now run by the management team of Maxwell, the Manager, Benter, the House Mother and Irene, the Social Worker.
 Edina continues to offer guidance as Founder.
 It is a testament to Edina’s dedication and vision that Home of Grace continues to flourish as a refuge for vulnerable children in western Kenya.